EricKenji/favorite-books-app/README.md

 # Personal Library
-Application that lets you compile and rate you favorite books.
-Built usinging Flask html Templates and SQLite database.
+Application that lets you compile and rate your favorite books.
+Built using Flask html Templates and SQLite database.